 CLC’s staff attorneys and social worker provide expertise and years of experience to volunteer attorneys to support their efforts in representing foster children, including knowledge about specific laws and services available for the children.

 CLC also works closely with all stakeholders in the Minnesota Child Protection System (including Minnesota legislators) to ensure that Minnesota’s law are most favorable to our foster care children and youth.
-One recent example is McKenna’s Law – a law, which goes into effect on August 1, 2017 will now ensure that every child who is the subject of a child protection petition and who is ten years of age or older, is timely and properly informed of their right to have an attorney represent them.
+One recent example is McKenna’s Law – a law, which went into effect on August 1, 2017 will now ensure that every child who is the subject of a child protection petition and who is ten years of age or older, is timely and properly informed of their right to have an attorney represent them.

 “To promote the rights and interests of Minnesota’s children in the judicial, child welfare, health care, and education systems.”